dptorri/micronaut_springboot_comparison/README.md

 3. Setup and test `Greeting` bean methods

+4. Unit test `HomeControllerTest` to check for response

-4. Setup and test `HomeTest` to check for response ok and content
+4. Integration test `GreetingControllerTest` to check for response

 5. Setup and test `GreetingTest` to check for response ok and content